akamara05/diabetic_readmissions_project/README.md

 In this project, the data I obtained represents 100,000+ unique inpatient diabetes encounters (medical visits) over 10 years (1999–2008) of clinical care at 130 hospitals and integrated delivery networks in the United States.
 Using this data, I build a machine learning binary classification model to predict diabetes patients with a high risk of readmission.
 Note that higher sensitivity (recall) is more beneficial for medical practitioners because it is more crucial to correctly identify "high risk" patients who are likely to be readmitted than identifying "low risk" patients.

-Optimizing for sensitivity, the random forest classification model performed best with an accuracy and sensitivity score of 0.161 and 0.61, respectively.
-Identification of readmission was consistently lower in all three models when limited features to what I derived as 10 most important features, using a decision tree classifier.
+Optimizing for sensitivity, the random forest classification model performed best with an accuracy score of 0.62 and sensitivity score of 0.52, respectively.
+Identification of readmission was consistently lower in all three models when features were limited to what I derived as 10 most important features, using a decision tree classifier.